dailybruin/the-stack/_posts/2021-8-5-online-grade-distributions.md

 ---
-title: How Grade Distributions Changed During Online Learning
+title: How grade distributions changed during online learning
 teaser: The COVID-19 pandemic changed routines in regard to learning and teaching.
 How did those changes impact grade distributions?
 authors:
   - lindsey_parungo